Access the Code of Practice online

 4.16.3A Aluminium Hardness End-use

 Note: Typical stocking of 5052 alloy, H36 allows for rollforming both corrugate and trapezoidal profiles.
-Trough section may require H34 material.
+Trough sections may require H34 material.
 H36 material can be used to manufacture most flashings, except those requiring soft edging or hemming.

 Alloy;Yield MinimumTypical Use